The Second Large Sanson Map of North America

-First edition of the Sanson-Marriette map of North America, first issued in 1669.
+First state of the Sanson-Mariette map of North America, first issued in 1669.

-The Guillaume Sanson map of North America is much scarcer than the 1650 map by his father.
+This Guillaume Sanson atlas map of North America is much scarcer than that of his father (1650).

 The son of famous French cartographer Nicolas Sanson, Guillaume (1633-1703) carried on his father's work.
 Like his sire, he was a court geographer to Louis XIV.
 He often worked in partnership with another prominent cartographer of the time, Hubert Jaillot.